bonfire-networks/website-blog/code_of_conduct.md

-# Code of Conduct - v0.2
+# Code of Conduct - v0.3

 ## Introduction

-Please read and commit to the following Code of Conduct before engaging in any community discussions or other forms of participation in any Bonfire space: in other words, please commit to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, healthy, and sustainable community.
+Please read and commit to the following Code of Conduct before engaging in any community discussions or other forms of participation in a Bonfire space: in other words, please commit to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, healthy, and sustainable community.
 Being a community means we support each others’ emotional and intellectual needs so that we can sustainably engage in discussion and collaborative work.

 Is there an emergency? go straight to [REPORT AN ISSUE](#6.-reporting-issues).

+Unless otherwise noted, this **code of conduct applies to all Bonfire spaces***, including interactions, discussions and other content, both online or offline.
+Some spaces may have additional rules in place, which will be made clearly available to participants.
+Participants are responsible for knowing and abiding by these rules.

+> *It should be noted that because anyone can set up and operate a Bonfire instance, your community may have a different code of conduct (which should be posted on the instance itself) - this document only governs the spaces that choose to abide by it.

+This code of conduct is *long*. **We appreciate that it may take a good few minutes** over a cup of [insert favourite beverage here], to read through these guidelines.

 ## Community Guidelines